 Yet, the major concern of this paper is not the research of finding efficient route lookup algorithms itself, but to develop a scalable benchmarking tool for such algorithms developments.
-Notice that in order to develop a high performance and suitable route lookup algorithm for next generation high speed packet processing, one should first inspect the route databases and make use of the characteristics of the distribution, and then use the standard route databases for benchmark and evaluate the corresponding performance, as what most researchers have done when they developed IPv4 route lookup algorithms [3] [4] [5] [6] [7] [8].
-However, due to the following three reasons, almost no real-world route databases can be utilize for IPv6-based algorithm benchmark: 1) Since IPv6 is in its initiation period, only a small portion of address blocks are assigned/allocated up to now; 2) The currently assigned blocks are mostly LIRs (Local Internet Registries, or Large ISPs) level blocks, which means that the current IPv6 prefix distribution should be quite different with its future pattern which contain mainly end subscriber level address blocks; 3) Most nowadays IPv6 based networking are for testing or experiment, therefore, on the one hand relatively few organizations provide their IPv6 route databases for research, and on the other hand, though some of them share their route databases [10][12], the prefixes in such IPv6 route tables are somehow local, i.e., without universality for research purpose, such as benchmarking.
+Notice that in order to develop a high performance and suitable route lookup algorithm for next generation high speed packet processing, one should first inspect the route databases and make use of the characteristics of the distribution. and then use the standard route databases for evaluate benchmark and the corresponding performance, as what most researchers have done when they developed IPv4 route lookup algorithms [3][4][5][6][7][8].

+However, due to the following three reasons, almost no real-world route databases can be utilized for IPv6-based algorithm benchmark currently: 1) Since IPv6 is in its initiation period, only a small portion of address blocks are assigned/allocated up to now; 2) The currently assigned blocks are mostly LIRs (Local Internet Registries, or Large ISPs) level blocks, which means that the current IPv6 prefix distribution should be quite different with its future pattern which contain mainly end subscriber level address blocks; 3) Most nowadays IPv6 based networking are for testing or experiment purposes.
+Therefore, on the one hand relatively few organizations provide their IPv6 route databases for research, and on the other hand, though some of them share their route databases [10][12], the prefixes in such IPv6 route tables are somehow local, i.e., without universality for research purpose, such as benchmarking.
+So, providing artificially generated IPv6 route prefix database with public availability, reliability and universality are, therefore, very essential for the new generation route lookup algorithm benchmarking.